A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Lucid Trading caps each withdrawal at $2,000 per request.
 FundedNext Futures has no per-request cap.

-Overall, Lucid Trading scores higher (77 vs 58) on our trader-friendliness index.
-Key advantages: lower starting cost, more forgiving drawdown rules, faster path to funded, better profit split, fewer trading restrictions, more lenient consistency rules.
+Overall, Lucid Trading scores higher (75 vs 68) on our trader-friendliness index.
+Key advantages: lower starting cost, faster path to funded, better profit split, fewer trading restrictions, more lenient inactivity policy, more lenient consistency rules.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.